×

 Let snowplows do their work

 We’ve all been stuck behind a snowplow at some point, and it may be aggravating since it slows you down.
 On the other hand, passing a snowplow is not only dangerous, but it is also illegal in some cases.
 In Colorado, passing multiple snow plows in an Echelon formation is banned.
-Snowplows line up in an angular pattern to push snow from the middle of the road to the side in this formation.
+Snowplows line up in an angular pattern to push snow from the middle of the road to the side of this formation.
 Slow down and hang back if you come across plows in this formation.
-Attempting to pass will result in double jeopardy as you will get a ticket and get in a crash.
+Attempting to pass will result in double jeopardy, as you will get a ticket and get into a crash.

 Due to the snow that snowplows kick up as they operate, vision will be blurred.
 Snow ridges can also form across lanes, causing your car to spin out.
 Even if you only see one plow and plan to pass, give it some thought.